 Protection of the environment is also a main priority for the European Union, especially after the Erika and Prestige oil spill disasters.
 Hence, the European Union has undertaken several policies and approved laws that are also part of the Spanish legal system.
 These establish that EU Member States are responsible and competent to protect the marine environment, which can be damaged as a result of human activities, global warming and natural disasters.
 Member States should take the necessary measures to preserve, protect and restore marine ecosystems.

 As a consequence, Spain has passed certain laws to transpose EU directives or to supplement EU legal rules.
 Act 41/2010, of 29 December 2010, on the Protection of the Marine Environment, which transposes the Marine Strategy Framework Directive,14 has become the general framework for marine environment protection in Spain.
-Its aim is to achieve or preserve 'good environmental status' of the marine environment.
+Its aim is to achieve or preserve a 'good environmental status' of the marine environment.

 The MNL devotes Chapter V of Title VI to civil liability for pollution.
 Articles 384 to 391 rule civil liability for all kinds of maritime pollution, although these have a subsidiary nature as international conventions have primacy.
-The two main principles the Articles follow are 'prevention at source' and 'the polluter pays', which mandatorily impose civil liability insurance regarding pollution damage to the coast and navigable waters and grant victims a direct right of action against the insurer.
+The two main principles that the Articles follow are 'prevention at source' and 'the polluter pays', which mandatorily impose civil liability insurance regarding pollution damage to the coast and navigable waters and grant victims a direct right of action against the insurer.